zio/zio-zmx/docs/metrics/statsd.md

 sudo socat -s -u udp-recv:8125 unix-sendto:/var/run/datadog/datadog.sock
 ```

----
-**NOTE**

-You could add the `-v` parameter to the socat call to run socat in verbose mode.
-That would print all traffic being forwarded to the console as well.
+> You could add the `-v` parameter to the socat call to run socat in verbose mode.
+That would print
-This is useful to determine whether certain datagrams are actually sent.
+> all traffic being forwarded to the console as well.
+This is useful to determine whether

----
+> datagrams are actually sent.

 ### Run the Datadog example